For information on:

 IRCC may issue a Single Journey Travel Document (SJTD) in limited circumstances to persons who are unable to obtain a prescribed travel document.
 The document, which is a paper form resembling the Single Journey Document for Resettlement to Canada, will always be endorsed with a Canadian visa counterfoil covered with an immigration protective seal and a photograph of the holder covered with a protective seal.

 The SJTD is issued to individuals, not families.
 Children are not included in their parent's document, but receive their own.
 Individuals approved by a visa officer for temporary or permanent residence who are inadmissible due to the lack of a prescribed document and are therefore approved for temporary resident permit issuance may be issued a SJTD.
 Because of the lack of a prescribed document under R259, a temporary resident permit counterfoil coded PA-1 must be affixed to the SJTD.
-The individual coming to Canada temporarily under a SJTD must have documents valid for return to their country.

 Travel Document Exemptions for Temporary Residents (Visitors)